Convex cone: Constructions

 Both the normal and tangent cone have the property of being closed and convex.

 They are important concepts in the fields of convex optimization, variational inequalities and projected dynamical systems.

 Properties

 If C is a non-empty convex cone in X, then the linear span of C is equal to C - C and the largest vector subspace of X contained in C is equal to C ∩ (−C).

 Partial order defined by a convex cone

-A pointed and salient convex cone C induces a partial ordering "≤" on V, defined so that $x\geq y$ if and only if $x-y\in C.$ (If the cone is flat, the same definition gives merely a preorder.)
+A pointed and salient convex cone C induces a partial ordering "≥" on V, defined so that $x\geq y$ if and only if $x-y\in C.$ (If the cone is flat, the same definition gives merely a preorder.)
 Sums and positive scalar multiples of valid inequalities with respect to this order remain valid inequalities.
 A vector space with such an order is called an ordered vector space.
 Examples include the product order on real-valued vectors, $\R^n,$ and the Loewner order on positive semidefinite matrices.
-Such an ordering is commonly found in positive semidefinite programming.
+Such an ordering is commonly found in semidefinite programming.